An oil painting of the Belgian stock exchange building with a Belgian flag (by DALL-E)

 Not having to worry about the transaction tax

 There is a way to passively invest in ETFs while not having to worry about the transaction tax.
-At Curvo, all taxes are taken care of.
-Also, each portfolio is globally diversified and has already been optimised for cost so you don't have to calculate the trade-offs yourself.
-The portfolios are managed by NNEK, a Dutch investment firm licensed by the Dutch regulator (AFM).
+At Curvo, we use index funds in our portfolios that are exempt from the TOB.
+Furthermore, each portfolio is globally diversified and optimised for cost.
 Find out how Curvo works to learn more.

 We want to thank Tim Nijsmans from Vermogensgids who contributed to the guide on calculating the TOB of an ETF.